manuGil/GitCoDev/gitcodev/lesson3.md

 :class: tip
 Ask participants if they are familiar with GitHub.
 If not, give a short explanation of what it is for how to explore the GUI.

-Mention GitLab at TU Delft as an alternative for a collaborative platform: https://gitlab.tudelft.nl/
+Mention GitLab as one of the alternative for a collaborative platform.
+For example: https://gitlab.tudelft.nl/
 :::

 (check-in)=